hnpf/lumina-search/README.md

 ## Features it has:

 ### Search & Discovery
-- **Multiple Search Engines**: Works with many engines, and even your own custom url;'/.
+- **Multiple Search Engines**: Works with many engines, and even your own custom url.
 DuckDuckGo is the default because privacy really matters!
-- **Voice Search**: Just click the microphone and talk - works great in Chromium-based browsers.
+- **Voice Search**: Just click the microphone and talk. works great in Chromium-based browsers.
 - **Smart Suggestions**: Shows you completions based on your search history (stored locally, obviously)
 - **Search History**: Keeps track of your recent searches and has friendly deletion options